Ationet/ationetdocs/UserManuals/AN-Network-UserManual-EN.md

 ![Contrato Bajo Saldo](Content/Includes/AN-HomeBase-UserManal-SP/contratoBajoSaldo.png)

-#### List of Sub-accounts with low balance
+#### List of sub-accounts with low balance

-Shows the list of sub accounts containing low balance to trade 4 more days.
+Shows the list of sub-accounts containing low balance to trade 4 more days.
 This calculation is made based on the use of each sub account.
-The "Available Days" column shows the number of days left in the sub account based on the usage analysis.
+The "Available Days" column shows the number of days left in the sub-account based on the usage analysis.
 This number is not exact and may vary if the usage pattern changes.

 ![Sub Cuentas Bajo Saldo](Content/Includes/AN-HomeBase-UserManal-SP/subcuentasBajoSaldo.png)

-#### Identifier updates in last month
+#### Identification updates in last month

-This widget shows the activity of the administration of identifiers, shows the number of identifiers that were modified grouped by state.
+This widget shows the activity of the administration of identifications, shows the number of identifications that were modified grouped by state.

-1. ***Assigned:*** The number of identifiers that changed to the "Assigned" state.
+1. ***Assigned:*** The number of identifications that changed to the "Assigned" state.
-2. ***Available:*** The number of identifiers that changed to the "Available" state.
+2. ***Available:*** The number of identifications that changed to the "Available" state.
-3. ***Cancelled:*** The number of identifiers that changed to "Cancelled" status.
+3. ***Cancelled:*** The number of identifications that changed to "Cancelled" status.
-4. ***Reported:*** The number of identifiers that changed to "Reported" status.
+4. ***Reported:*** The number of identifications that changed to "Reported" status.
-5. ***Suspended:*** The number of identifiers that changed to "Suspended" status.
+5. ***Suspended:*** The number of identifications that changed to "Suspended" status.

 ![Actualizaciones de Identificadores](Content/Includes/AN-HomeBase-UserManal-SP/actualizacionIdentificadoresUltimoMes.png)

-#### Terminal Status
+#### Terminal status

 All terminals that are natively connected to ATIONet send a regular message indicating that they are active.
 If the terminal reported the status in the last 5 hours, the terminal will be shown with the green icon, if not reported in the last 5 hours the icon will be red.
-The column ***"Age "*** shows the number of minutes since the last time the terminal was reported.
+The column ***Age*** shows the number of minutes since the last time the terminal was reported.

 ![Estado Terminales](Content/Includes/AN-HomeBase-UserManal-SP/estadoTerminales1.png)
 ![Estado Terminales](Content/Includes/AN-HomeBase-UserManal-SP/estadoTerminales2.png)

-### Favorites
+## Favorites

 Vehicles, Drivers, Sites and Fleets are entities that may require daily monitoring by certain users.
-To facilitate this task you can add some of these entities to the list of Favorites.
-Once entered an entity to this list the access is faster and direct, without the need to enter filters each time you want to search.
+To facilitate this task you can add some of these sections to the list of **Favorites**.
+Once entered a section to this list, the access is faster and direct, without the need to enter filters each time you want to search.

-Once inside the Favorites page, by clicking on the link in the "Type" column, you will be redirected to the detailed view of that entity.
+Once inside the Favorites page, by clicking on the link in the **Type** column, you will be redirected to the detailed view of that section.

-If you want to remove an entity from the list of Favorites, click on the icon on the right with the shape of a cross.
+If you want to remove a section from the list of Favorites, click on the icon on the right side with the shape of a cross.

 ![Favoritos](Content/Includes/AN-HomeBase-UserManal-SP/favoritos.png)

-### Views
+## Views

-ATIONet has a series of views where you can view information on the operation of the network.
+ATIONet has a series of views where you can see information on the operation of the network.
 ATIONet considers a view to all those screens that besides being able to visualize information, it is also exportable for a post processing.
-Unlike the [***Reportes***](#reportes) which are screens that display information in a format designed to be printed and saved.
+Unlike the [**Reports**](#reports) which are screens that display information in a format designed to be printed and saved.
 All the views in ATIONet respect a consistency in aesthetics and functionality.
 All the views have a toolbar with all these functions (or at least some of them).

 ![Vistas](Content/Includes/AN-HomeBase-UserManal-SP/vistas.png)